 The European market potential for sports tourism

 Sports tourism is a very diverse market.
 Sports events fans, as well as group and individual participation in sports are important niches.
-The COVID-19 pandemic has had a major impact on the sports tourism market.
-Before COVID-19, sports-related tourism was one of the biggest growth segments in tourism.
-We expect many opportunities to reappear in the coming years, especially for individual participation in sports, which contributes the most to sustainable and stable revenues.
+Before the COVID-019 pandemic, sports tourism was one of the largest growth markets.
+We expect many opportunities to reappear as travel restrictions are lifted.
+This is especially true for individual participation in sports, which contributes the most to sustainable and stable revenues.

 Contents of this page

 1. Product description